wsedgwick/bren-meds213-class-data/week5/bash-essentials.md

 ## 9. Scripts

 A Bash script is a text file containing the same Bash commands you might type interactively.
+It's analogous to an R or Python script but written in Bash instead of one of those other languages.

 Bash knows it is reading from a file instead of the terminal window, and it operates slightly differently:

 - It doesn't print a prompt.
 - It doesn't read Bash configuration files (`~/.bashrc`, `~/.bash_profile`, `~/.profile`, etc.).
-As a consequence, aliases and variables defined in those files are not available to scripts.
+As a consequence, aliases and variables defined in those files are not visible to scripts.
-  (Any environment variables set in configuration files *are* available, but that's because environment variables are inherited.)
+  (Any environment variables set in configuration files *are* visible, but that's because environment variables are inherited.)

 Bash makes arguments passed to your script available as variables `$1`, `$2`, etc.  Variable `$#` is the number of arguments.
 Ex: